-A member shall be a member in good standing within the Branch to be eligible for election to the Branch Executive.
-The member need not be a Branch member to be nominated, but shall be a Branch member before being installed into the elected position.
+A member shall be a member in good standing within the Branch to be eligible for election to any Branch Executive Position.

-It is getting harder and harder to find quality volunteers for Executive positions.
+It is becoming more difficult to find quality volunteers for Executive positions.
 It should be up to the membership to decide through the voting process who it wants on its Executive.
-Stipulating archaic timelines to determine who could sit on the Executive was useful when there were several people who wished to hold a position.
+Stipulating archaic timelines to determine who is eligible to sit on the Executive was useful when several people were seeking the same position.
 This is no longer the case, and these timelines artificially tie our hands and potentially could be used against the better interest of the membership and the Branch.